-- Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change. - Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources. - Consider whole catchments and coastlines and work with natural processes and the environment to deliver multiple outcomes.
+• Take a long term, risk-based approach to flood risk management decisions and one that considers the impacts of and adaptability to climate change.

+• Deliver coordinated and integrated flood risk management by engaging with communities and working in partnership, sharing data, expertise, services, and resources.

-Objective ref Objective type Objective Description 3681 Avoid flood risk Avoid inappropriate development that increases flood risk in Walls.
-3682 Prepare for flooding Prepare for current flood risk and future flooding as a result of climate change in Walls.
+Objective ref Objective type Objective Description 2721 Avoid flood risk Avoid an increase in flood risk by the appropriate management and maintenance of the Fettercairn Flood Prevention scheme.
+2722 Avoid flood risk Avoid inappropriate development that increases flood risk in Fettercairn.
+2723 Improve data and understanding Improve data and understanding of flooding from Burn of Cauldcotts and its tributaries in Fettercairn as well as the performance of the Fettercairn Flood Prevention Scheme.
+2724 Prepare for flooding Prepare for current flood risk a future flooding as a result of climate change in Fettercairn.